 If you can’t borrow directly from family or friends you have the option of using a guarantor loan.

 Guarantor loans range from £1000 to £5000 and require a person which has a good credit history to back your loan.
-Some lenders require the guarantor to be a home owner.
+Some lenders require the guarantor to be a homeowner.
 Many guarantor lenders will deposit the loan funds into the guarantor’s account.
-APR’s percentage are usually around or just under 50% for common guarantor loan lenders such as Amigo loans or George Banco.
+APR’s percentage is usually around or just under 50% for common guarantor loan lenders such as Amigo loans or George Banco.

 Read more about how guarantor loans work in our in-depth guide.

 - Ability to get cash when you need it